 Another option would be to hire a local contractor to raise your yurt for you.
 This is a great idea if you don't have access to scaffolding (for 24' and 30' yurts)

 We also maintain an experienced team of individuals who can deliver and help oversee the setup of your yurt.
 Call or email for a quote.

 More and more people are opting for yurts as their permanent residences.
 Our yurts also make a perfect vacation home, at a cost much less than building a cabin.
 They are a good option for a living space while building a more permanent shelter.
 When the house is finished, the yurt can become an office, guest room, or studio.

 If you will be installing electricity and plumbing you will need permits from the appropriate officials.
 You may need a building permit for your deck or platform.

 Optional Stovepipe Insert

 It is easier to stay warm in a yurt than it is to stay cool in one.
+Yurts placed in treed areas will stay cooler than those in a completely open space.
 In a very warm location, you may want to consider a cupola, instead of a dome.
 A tinted dome option eliminates a lot of the UV rays.
 Our window flaps can double as awnings over the windows, which, especially if you put insulation in the flap pockets, would keep the heat at bay.
-Venting the dome or cupola allows the hot air to escape.
+Venting the dome allows the hot air to escape.
 Planning your window locations to get cross breezes helps a lot, as does add a screen door.
 A ceiling fan can keep the summer air stirred as well as circulate and push the warm air back down in the winter.
 It can be hung either under your center ring or placed off-center between rafters, which allows easier access to your dome.
 An air conditioner is also possible.